rparrett/combine-racers/README.md

 ## Acknowledgements

-Music is an original composition by [Aiteru Sawato](https://www.youtube.com/channel/UCXkaOsXAVvxY2HFFRt7PjPQ) produced for this project and redistributed here with their permission.
+`7th-race-aiteru-sawato.ogg` is an original composition by [Aiteru Sawato](https://www.youtube.com/channel/UCXkaOsXAVvxY2HFFRt7PjPQ) produced for this project and redistributed here with their explicit permission.

 `NanumPenScript-Tweaked.ttf` is derived from [Nanum Pen Script](https://fonts.adobe.com/fonts/nanum-pen-script) and is licensed under the SIL Open Font License.